greg-js/arch-wiki-md-repo/wiki/_content/english/Kerbal Space Program.md

 This is also relevant if your rocket's parts do not connect.

+### Game SegFaults before launching, v1.1+

+The Unity 5 engine expects you to be running PulseAudio.
+You can use the 'pulsenomore' tool[[1]](http://bugs.kerbalspaceprogram.com/issues/7515#note-28) posted on the KSP bug tracker as a workaround until this is fixed by the Unity devs.

 ### No text display

 The game requires Arial and Arial Black fonts, provided in the [ttf-ms-fonts](https://aur.archlinux.org/packages/ttf-ms-fonts/) [AUR](/index.php/AUR "AUR") package.

 Another alternative is to try to use [ttf-freefont](https://www.archlinux.org/packages/?name=ttf-freefont), from the [official repositories](/index.php/Official_repositories "Official repositories").
 This worked using KSP 0.90.0 on x86_64 Arch Linux.
 YMMV

+### In-game menus are blank, v1.1+

+Some resolutions cause menus to appear empty.
+Try using your settings.cfg file to enable fullscreen and/or change your resolution by a few pixels, e.g. 1366x768 to 1363x768\.

+Imperfect resolutions can cause poor font rendering.
+If this happens you can use the AnyRes mod to change your resolution in-game to find a good one, rather than launching the game for every change

 ### Graphics flickering when using primusrun